Elastic pools help you manage and scale multiple Azure SQL databases

-The following rules of thumb related to database count and database utilization help to ensure that a pool delivers reduced cost compared to using performance levels for single databases.
+The following rules of thumb related to database count and database utilization help to ensure that a pool delivers reduced cost compared to using compute sizes for single databases.

 Minimum number of databases

-If the sum of the DTUs of performance levels for single databases is more than 1.5x the eDTUs needed for the pool, then an elastic pool is more cost effective.
-For available sizes, see eDTU and storage limits for elastic pools and elastic databases.
+If the aggregate amount of resources for single databases is more than 1.5x the resources needed for the pool, then an elastic pool is more cost effective.

-At least two S3 databases or at least 15 S0 databases are needed for a 100 eDTU pool to be more cost-effective than using performance levels for single databases.
+At least two S3 databases or at least 15 S0 databases are needed for a 100 eDTU pool to be more cost-effective than using compute sizes for single databases.

 Maximum number of concurrently peaking databases

-By sharing eDTUs, not all databases in a pool can simultaneously use eDTUs up to the limit available when using performance levels for single databases.
-The fewer databases that concurrently peak, the lower the pool eDTU can be set and the more cost-effective the pool becomes.
-In general, not more than 2/3 (or 67%) of the databases in the pool should simultaneously peak to their eDTU limit.
+By sharing resources, not all databases in a pool can simultaneously use resources up to the limit available for single databases.
+The fewer databases that concurrently peak, the lower the pool resources can be set and the more cost-effective the pool becomes.
+In general, not more than 2/3 (or 67%) of the databases in the pool should simultaneously peak to their resources limit.

-Note this example does not consider utilization of other databases in the pool.
+Note this example doesn't consider utilization of other databases in the pool.
 If all databases have some utilization at any given point in time, then less than 2/3 (or 67%) of the databases can peak simultaneously.

 A large difference between the peak and average utilization of a database indicates prolonged periods of low utilization and short periods of high utilization.
 This utilization pattern is ideal for sharing resources across databases.
 A database should be considered for a pool when its peak utilization is about 1.5 times greater than its average utilization.

-The best size for a pool depends on the aggregate eDTUs and storage resources needed for all databases in the pool.
-This involves determining the larger of the following:
+The best size for a pool depends on the aggregate resources needed for all databases in the pool.
+This involves determining the following: